jeffbonnes/ti-xSplitWindow/README.md

 # TixSplitView
 A cross platform SplitView that adds some sugar to the Ti.iPad split view to make it more iOS email like.
+Also works on Android Tablets.

 ![demo](https://dl.dropboxusercontent.com/u/843217/xsplitwindow_screen.jpg)